Princeton University, Program in American Studies

 |Location:||New Jersey, United States|

-The Princeton Program in American Studies, founded in 1943, sponsors teaching, research, and public discussion about the history, literature, art, and cultures of the United States, in ways that transcend the traditional disciplines.
+The Princeton Program in American Studies, founded in 1943, sponsors teaching, research, and public discussion about the history, literature, art, and culture of the United States, in ways that transcend the traditional disciplines.

-The Anschutz Distinguished Fellowship, created through an endowment by the Anschutz family, will be awarded in the academic year 2013-14 to a writer, critic, journalist, musician, artist, or other contributor to the arts, letters, public service, or commerce.
+The Anschutz Distinguished Fellowship, created through an endowment by the Anschutz family, will be awarded in the academic year 2020-21 to a distinguished writer, critic, journalist, musician, artist, or other contributor to the arts, letters, public service, or commerce.
 The fellowship holder need not be an academic scholar.
-However, the selection committee will place great weight on indicia of the candidate’s teaching ability as well as the rigor, innovation, and interdisciplinary emphasis of the proposed seminar course.
-The Anschutz Fellow is expected to teach one interdisciplinary undergraduate seminar course for the American Studies Program either in the fall or the spring semester.
-The seminar will be composed of no more than 15 students, and it will meet for three hours weekly over a 12 week teaching semester.
-The Fellow will also deliver one public lecture to the University.
-The Fellow will enjoy full access to Firestone Library and to a wide range of activities throughout the University.
-A computer-equipped office on campus will be provided for the semester.
+However, the selection committee will place great weight on indicia of the candidate's teaching ability as well as the rigor, innovation, and interdisciplinary emphasis of the proposed seminar course.

 |Primary Category:||American History / Studies